atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 photon_{max\_supply} = 1,000,000,000
 ```

-Given this formula, when the PHOTON supply reaches the max supply of 1 billion,
+Given this formula and the initial supply of 107,775,332 ATONEs, the
-it is no longer possible to get PHOTONs, because the conversion rate will return
-the 0 value.
+`conversion_rate` will start as a number greater than 1, until it becomes
+becomes a negligible number as the PHOTON supply approaches the maximum supply.

+The pivot point at which the `conversion_rate` becomes less than 1 depends on
+the ATONEs supply, which evolves over time given the inflation.

-### `MsgBurn` message
+### `MsgMintPhoton` message

-`MsgBurn` takes an amount of ATONEs and returns an amount of PHOTONs.
+`MsgMintPhoton` takes an amount of ATONEs and returns an amount of PHOTONs.
 The amount of ATONEs is burnt while the amount of PHOTONs is minted and moved
 onto the message signer account.
 The number of minted PHOTONs is equal to the
 number of burnt ATONEs multiplied by the conversion rate described in the